ultraviolet/374learn/README.md

-# PL-algorithms
+# TheorieLearnPublic
-PrairieLearn resources for algorithms classes
+PrairieLearn resources for theoretical computer science classes

 <p>
 All text in this repository is published under a <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution (CC-BY 4.0)</a> licence.